The constraints on the stochastic gravitational wave background from cosmic strings by an electromagnetic resonance system: The spectrum of SGWB from cosmic strings

 \section{The spectrum of SGWB from cosmic strings}

 The characterization of the stochastic gravitational wave background (SGWB) from cosmic strings typically requires numerical simulations.
 However, the numerical approach can become computationally expensive and time consuming due to the comprehensive exploration of the parameter space.
 An full analytical approximation for the SGWB spectrum produced by cosmic string networks in the standard cosmological model was derived in \cite{sousa2020full}, providing a computationally efficient alternative to full numerical simulations across the entire frequency range.
-So in this paper, we will use these analytical approximation formulas for the SGWB simulation.
+So in this paper, we will use these analytical approximation formulas for the SGWB simulation, which include the fundamental mode and higher harmonic modes SGWB spectrum.
+Furthermore, we also considered the impact of the change of the number of relativistic species as the universe expands on the spectrum \cite{Sanidas2013,Binetruy2012}.

 The SGWB we study is constrained with one free parameter: the cosmic string tensor $G\mu$, which characterizes the size of the loop with a constant $\alpha$ that we set $\alpha=0.1$.
 We set the total power of cosmic string emission as $\Gamma=50$.
 Based on Planck 2018 data \cite{aghanim2020planck}, we set $H_{0}=67.8$km/s/Mpc, and assume a flat universe where radiation and matter density parameters at the present time are $\Omega_{m}=0.308$ and $\Omega_{r}=9.1476\times10^{-5}$, respectively.
 Considering that cosmic string loops arises from three distinct periods: loops formed and decayed during the radiation period, loops formed during the radiation period and decayed during the matter period, and loops formed during the matter period.
 The corresponding SGWB energy spectrums can be calculated separately.